srid/horizon/README.md

-# stackato-dashboard
+# horizon

-Stackato dashboard for reporting a) the state of the cloud and b) real-time operations statistics.
+Horizon is the Stackato dashboard for reporting a) the state of the cloud and b) real-time operations statistics.
 The former presents data from the cloud controller's database, while the later does real-time processing of the log files just like [Heroku's pulse](http://lanyrd.com/2011/clojure-conj/shhfd/).

 ## Usage